mrdefenestrator/gitops-demo/README2.md

 # filewcount in Kubernetes with GitOps

-An implementation of the [filewcount](https://hub.docker.com/r/bldrtech/filewcount) Docker container in a Kubernetes cluster with deployment via [GitOps](https://www.weave.works/technologies/gitops/) via [Flux V2](https://fluxcd.io/docs/).
-This repo showcases the orchestration of the filewcount workload, monitoring, and management in a Kubernetes cluster provides by Kind (Kubernetes in Docker).
+This repo is an implementation of the [filewcount](https://hub.docker.com/r/bldrtech/filewcount) Docker container in a Kubernetes cluster with deployment via [GitOps](https://www.weave.works/technologies/gitops/) via [Flux V2](https://fluxcd.io/docs/).
+This showcases the orchestration of the filewcount workload, monitoring, and management in a Kubernetes cluster provides by Kind (Kubernetes in Docker).
 To see how this implementation could be improved and expanded upon, please see the *Work Remaining* section below.

+## Workload architecture

+The filewcount workload runs in a Kind Kubernetes cluster as a Deployment.
+This Deployment has multiple replica Pods to enable rolling upgrades with zero downtime.
+In addition, the Deployment is paired with a HorizontalPodAutoscaler which can automatically scale the number of Pods according to the load on the existing Pods.
+A Service aggregates access to all of the Pods behind a single endpoint.
+This Service is best accessed (at this time) by port forwarding the Service to the host machine using the `./images/devops/scripts/forward-filewcount` script.
+Users may then access the filewcount application at [http://localhost:8080](http://localhost:8080)

 ## Environment